-This is just one of the ways visitors can get their adventure kicks in Aruba.
+This is just one of the ways visitors can get their adventure kicks and experience an extreme holiday in Aruba.
 Kitesurfing is growing in popularity, having been introduced to the island in the late 1990s.
 Fisherman’s Huts, just north of the main hotel area on Palm Beach, is the venue for learning and honing the sport that pulls surfers on small boards by soaring kites.

 Scuba divers looking for something extra will find ample opportunities to experience a night dive off Aruba.
 A number of operators provide night dives and twice a year, during the full moon months of September and October, night divers can experience a magical experience watching the coral spawning.

 Those with a head for heights can also ‘enjoy’ tandem skydiving.
 With Aruba offering one of the most scenic drop zones in the world, it provides the chance to free-fall at 120mph while harnessed to an experienced instructor.

 Coming back to earth, mountain and trail biking are also available across Aruba’s rugged countryside.
 Or for an easier ride try getting behind the wheel of an ultra-terrain vehicle on a professionally-guided UTV safari.

 Aruba’s local surf community is noted for its friendliness towards visitors.
 Several surf breaks, most of them located along the north coast of the island, provide an ample supply of ride-able waves, typically of decent size but choppy due to Aruba's trade winds - be sure to bring your short board for these waves.